• Are you interested in declaring an English Major?

 The Purple

-The Purple Vol CXXXIII is a literary magazine written, edited and published by Holy Cross students to provide a showcase for critical and creative writing.
+The Purple is a literary magazine written, edited and published by Holy Cross students to provide a showcase for critical and creative writing.
 The magazine is published once or twice a year and is comprised of poetry, short stories, critical essays, photographs and artwork.

 Lectures and Social Events